akiomiyao/ped/README.md

   % perl search.pl target chr position
   e.g. % perl search.pl SRR5989890 2L 15920731
   Alignments will be selected by the search script.
 - if you want to run with computer cluster,
   % perl qsub_bidirectional.pl SRR5989890 default dmel626
 - Run without arguments, help for script will be shown.

 ## Simple instruction for kmer method
 - % perl kmer.pl target control reference
 - % perl kmer.pl SRR8181712 default TAIR10
 - if you want to run with computer cluster,
   % perl qsub_kmer.pl SRR8181712 default TAIR10

 ## Making reference data sets
 - % perl mkref.pl
     Without specify reference, reference name and description are listed.
     If you want to make new reference, add the information about the reference to 'config' file.
+- To run by computer cluster,
+  % qsub -v target=target mkref.pl
 - For example,
   % perl mkref.pl hg38
     Data set of human genome hg38 will be made.
 It takes about two days.
   % perl mkref.pl dmel626
     Data set of Drosophila melanogaster r6.26 will be made.
 It takes one hour.
+  % qsub -v target=dmel626 mkref.pl

 ## Set up data directory
 - If you want to download short read sequence from NCBI SRA,